openstack/releases/README.rst

 * ``make-dashboard`` produces a CSV file that can be imported into Google docs (or any other spreadsheet) for tracking the milestone-based projects at the end of the cycle
+* ``init-series`` initializes a new deliverable directory with stub files based on the previous release.